M-Adoo/rundo/readme.md

 space.end_op();

 ```
-All change will be collected by the outer most pair `begin_op end_op` capture.
+All change will be collected by the outer most pair `begin_op/end_op` capture.